-Transformed lymphoma (NHL to another NHL, or HD to NHL) - the transformed lymphoma is the indication for transplant so the diagnosis date is the date of the transformation.
-Richter's Syndrome (CLL to NHL), the diagnosis date is the date that the CLL transformed to NHL (this was previously noted as the diagnosis date of the CLL)
+Transformed lymphoma (NHL to another NHL, or HD to NHL) - diagnosis date is the date of the second lymphoma diagnosis.
+Primary disease for transplant is the second lymphoma.

+Richter's Syndrome (CLL to NHL) - diagnosis date is of the CLL.
+Primary disease is NHL